Tall Ships operate in New South Wales, Victoria, Queensland, South Australia, Tasmania and Western Australia, as well as New Zealand.

 The iron hulled barque James Craig (launched in 1874 as Clan Macleod) is rightly famous as Sydney’s only 19th Century square rigger.
 The vessel’s incredible restoration to full sailing condition was recognised in 2003 by the World Ship Trust’s award of their prestigious Maritime Medal.
 This beautiful ship regularly goes to sea and is open for public inspection at her berth in Pyrmont.
 She is also available for charter.
 Voyages and day sails depart from Sydney and are open to crew of all ages and nationalities.

 The brigantine Søren Larsen is one the few authentic timber square riggers still operating in the 21st century.
 Based in Sydney, she offers daily harbour sails, charters and continues to set out on voyages to remote tropical destinations in the Pacific and around the world.
 Southern Swan is a timber barquentine, built in Denmark in 1922.
 She sails Sydney’s famous harbour, providing day trips for up to 90 guests, exclusive charters and occasional offshore trips up and down the New South Wales Coast.
+Coral Trekker is the quaintest tall ship in Sydney Harbour Tall Ships’ fleet.
+She is a square rigged topsail ketch known by many after decades of sailing the beautiful Whitsundays.

 PO Box 4241